Padayappa: Plot

+Neelambari orchestrates a new plot targeting Padayappa's eldest daughter, Anitha.
+She instructs Suryaprakash’s son, Chandru, to feign love for Anitha, who attends the same college.
+Unaware of this, Padayappa plans to marry Anitha to his nephew, Sarathi.
+Coached by Neelambari, Anitha publicly rejects the arranged match at the altar, declaring her love for Chandru.
+Padayappa vows to unite his daughter with her chosen partner by the next auspicious hour.
+He soon discovers that Chandru’s affection for Anitha has become genuine, despite his aunt's instructions.
+As Padayappa escorts the couple to a temple for their wedding, Neelambari and Suryaprakash pursue them in a high-speed chase, resulting in Suryaprakash's death in a car accident.
+Armed with a machine gun, Neelambari storms the temple to execute Padayappa.
+In the ensuing chaos, Padayappa dodges her gunfire while selflessly saving her from a charging bull.
+Utterly humiliated by his righteousness and her final defeat, Neelambari turns the gun on herself and commits suicide, vowing to kill him in her next birth.
+Padayappa peacefully concludes the wedding and prays for her departed soul.

 Production

 Development

 In September 1998, Rajinikanth announced his next project, titled Padayappa, with K. S. Ravikumar as director.
 It also marks Ravikumar’s second collaboration with Rajinikanth after Muthu.
 The story of this film was taken in part from the historical Tamil novel, Ponniyin Selvan, by Kalki Krishnamurthy.
 Ravikumar had simultaneously discussed another script with Rajinikanth titled Hara, but the actor preferred to do Padayappa first.
 The title Padayappa is an adoption of Aarupadayappa — a sobriquet for Murugan and his six abodes.

 The film was produced by K. Sathya Narayana, M. V. Krishna Rao, and H. Vittal Prasad under their production banner, Arunachala Cine Creations, along with P. L. Thenappan as co-producer.
-Lalitha Mani was the choreographer for the song sequences.
+B. H. Tharun Kumar, Brinda & Lalitha Mani were the choreographers for the song sequences.
 A. M. Jyothi Krishna, son of producer A. M. Rathnam, was involved in the development of the film's script.